arunravi728/Papyrus/content/index.md

  >
  > Welcome to Papyrus!
  >
- > Papyrus is a collection of my personal knowledge base, covering a variety of topics I'm exploring.
+ > Papyrus is my personal knowledge base, covering a variety of topics I'm exploring.
 What started as a simple experiment has grown into a system I use to organize my learning and reference materials.

 ### About Me